An extended definition of Anosov representation for relatively hyperbolic groups: EGF representations and relative Anosov representations

 It is often possible to prove properties of relatively hyperbolic groups by first showing that the property holds for conical subsequences in the group, and then showing that the property holds inside of peripheral subgroups.
 There is a characterization of the EGF property along these lines, which is frequently useful for constructing examples of EGF representations (see \cite{WeismanExamples}).
+As before, $(\Gamma, \mc{H})$ is a fixed relatively hyperbolic pair, and $P \subset G$ is a symmetric parabolic subgroup of $G$.